thomasteisberg/peregrine_hardware/antennas/underwing_bowtie_antennas/README.md

 The total width (588 mm) is larger than what many PCB manufacturers can do.
 We produced this PCB with PCBWay.

+If you want to copy our settings exaclty, the design is shared on PCBWay: https://www.pcbway.com/project/shareproject/Peregrine_under_wing_bowtie_antenna_c198dc1e.html

 ## Bill of Materials

 * U1 (balun): [Mini-Circuits TC4-1W+](https://www.minicircuits.com/WebStore/dashboard.html?model=TC4-1W%2B)